gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 This way it is simpler and faster for newbies than CLI and batch.

-## How could I check whether my local block is the same as on a explorer?
+## How could I check whether my local block is the same as on an explorer?

 After you double click on the tx in the list, write down the block number (not hash).